cloudinary/cloudinary_wordpress/readme.txt

 == Screenshots ==
-1. Streamline Your Creative Workflow
+1. Streamline your creative workflow
-1. Media Editor
-1. DAM-Powered Media Library
-1. Easy Generation of Asset Derivatives
-1. Automatically Deliver Responsive Images
+1. Optimize your site in a two-step wizard
+1. Gain insight into how your assets are performing
-1. Global Image Transformation Settings
+1. Global Image Transformation settings
-1. Global Video Transformation Settings
+1. Automatically deliver Responsive Images
 1. Improve web performance with Lazy Loading assets
+1. Cloudinary video player settings
 1. Display assets in a customizable and responsive product gallery
 1. Folder and Syncing Settings
-1. Additional Syncing Settings
-1. Gain insight into how your assets are performing
-1. Easily Configure Your Account
-1. Configure your assets to be automatically optimized out-of-the-box
 1. Need help?
 We’ve got you covered
+1. DAM-Powered Media Library
+1. Configure your assets to be automatically optimized out-of-the-box

 == Changelog ==